Architecture Principles are a total disaster.

 I have written a blog about the top 10 Architecture Principles every modern enterprise should apply today, but don't do yet.

-I am asking everyone to provide me with feedback on this set of architecture principles: which ones would be on your list?
+I am asking everyone to provide me with feedback on this set of architectural principles: which ones would be on your list?

 PhD/Research on Architecture Principles

 If you have input for me with your vision or your top 10 list of architecture principles, I am more than happy to make it part of the research.
-And as a scientist, I am maybe more interested in opposing views than people sharing my view.
+As a scientist, I may be more interested in opposing views than people sharing my view.
 Only open discussions will bring us any further.

 The current practice: Guidelines and Rules as Principles

-We have the current practice that guidelines and rules are labeled as a principle.
-And how hard it is or impossible it may be to scientifically prove that guidelines and rules should not be labeled as a principle, I am going to see how far I can go.
-The people who label guidelines and rules (normative statements) as principles never argue about why that is a principle, other than saying that it does not matter and that I should not make a big deal of it as everyone knows what is meant.
-But as a researcher, I say: it does matter.
-If a statement is a guideline or a rule, it already has a label.
+We have the current practice of labeling guidelines and rules as a principle.
+And how hard it is or impossible it may be to scientifically prove that guidelines and rules should not be labeled as a principle, I will see how far I can go.
+The people who label guidelines and rules (normative statements) as principles never argue about why that is a principle, other than saying that it does not matter and that I should not make a big deal of it, as everyone knows what is meant.
+But as a researcher, I say it does matter.
+A statement already has a label if it is a guideline or rule.
 If giving the exact statement a new label, thus without adding anything, then what is the point of giving it another label.

 I Saw the Apple Fall

 When reading Dutch, German, and Italian books about building architecture, landscape architecture, and engineering I noticed that the moment they talked about principles, sentences start with words like "By", "If" or "Always".
 And the sentences describe a mechanism: by doing this or that, this or that happens, causing this or that.
-For instance, with the design principles of Symmetry, Proportion, and Unity: If we see a symmetrical, proportioned, and unified structure it gives us a good feeling.
+For instance, with the design principles of Symmetry, Proportion, and Unity, If we see a symmetrical, proportioned, and unified structure, it gives us a good feeling.
 It brings us joy to look at.
-This is how we as humans are built and react.
-Taking this knowledge into account will lead or guide us to build symmetrical, proportional, and unified structures.
+This is how we, as humans, are built and react.
+This knowledge will lead or guide us to build symmetrical, proportional, and unified structures.

-It was then that I started creating the Dragon1 open enterprise architecture method defining enterprise architecture as a total concept for an enterprise structure.
+I then started creating the Dragon1 open enterprise architecture method, defining enterprise architecture as a total concept for an enterprise structure.
 Defining architects as designers of total concepts and supervisors of the realization structures with the total concept applied.
 And defining architecture principles as the enforced way the concepts (part of the total concept/architecture) work and produce results.
-I felt that the current EA methods did not address the essence of architecture for enterprises enough.
+I felt that the current EA methods did not sufficiently address the essence of architecture for enterprises.

-Now it is up to me to provide enough scientific proof that architecture principles ARE mechanisms or patterns and NOT rules or guidelines.
-And that it is better to always formulate and visualize architecture principles as mechanisms and patterns for them to have more impact and be more effective.
+Now, it is up to me to provide enough scientific proof that architecture principles ARE mechanisms or patterns and NOT rules or guidelines.
+It is also better to formulate and visualize architectural principles as mechanisms and patterns for them to have more impact and be more effective.

-Of course it is always a very hard thing to prove that a word like principle means mechanism or pattern instead of a rule or a guideline.
-So one of the approaches I am taking is to compare doing architecture with 1) principles as mechanisms/patterns and 2) principles as rules/guidelines.
+It is always very hard to prove that a word like principle means mechanism or pattern instead of a rule or guideline.
+So, one of the approaches I am taking is to compare architecture with 1) principles as mechanisms/patterns and 2) principles as rules/guidelines.
 If there is a significant improvement in effectivity or impact firstly, then everyone can benefit from it.

 I have already written a book on how to formulate and visualize Architecture Principles.
 I am using every result and insight from the ongoing research to improve the theory on architecture principles and update the book.